OpenWebAdvocacy/website/src/posts/apple-implements-six-of-owas-dma-compliance-requests.md

 Browser vendors also need to be allowed to keep their existing EU users.
 Allowing dual engine browsers also makes this simple by letting browser vendors simply toggle their own engine on or off depending on if Apple allows them to use it in a particular jurisdiction.

+However, Apple had added a rule in their contract to explicitly ban this:

 > Be a separate binary from any Application that uses the system-provided web browser engine;
 > <cite>[Apple Browser Engine Entitlement Contract - 2024-06-24](/files/Apple%20Browser%20Engine%20Entitlement%20Contact%20(2024-06-24).pdf)</cite>